romland/xorzee/README.md

 - get rid of 'bl'?
 - screenshots / videos on github (ugh)
 - timelapse? not too interested in it myself tbh
+	raspivid: -td, --timed    : Cycle between capture and pause. -cycle on,off where on is record time and off is pause time in ms
+	alternatively: just grab from dispmanx (that way we can still detect motion)
 - https://github.com/mpromonet/v4l2rtspserver (latency is main worry, investigate)

 ## Thoughts